 The two signatures were then combined into a single stratification signature by subtracting the LowerT score from the UpperT score (to generate the ratio of UpperT to LowerT).
 As shown in Fig. 2C and F, this combined signature (termed STRATsig) stratified cases of the training and test cohorts into tertiles that differed markedly with respect to CYTscore prognostic significance.
 Higher STRATsig scores defined a patient upper tertile (T3) conditional for a significant positive CYTscore-survival association, while no positive association was observed in STRATsig tertiles T1 and T2, though an inverse CYTscore-survival association was observed in T1.
 To determine the reproducibility of these observations, we examined three independent HGSC cohorts for which expression profiles and clinical outcomes were available (OV4, OV5 and OV6).
 For each cohort, we allowed the expression data to be processed and normalized according to the authors’ published methods.
 We then computed their STRATsig and CYTscore tertiles and tested for CYTscore-survival associations.
 In all three cohorts, CYTscore achieved statistical significance only in patients comprising STRATsig (S)-T3 (Fig. 2G-I).
 Additionally, we further confirmed this finding by using individual gene surrogates for STRATsig and CYTscore in an analysis involving >3,700 HGSC cases from the Ovarian Tumor Tissue Analysis (OTTA) consortium study38,42 (Additional File 1: Fig. S2).
 Together, these findings confirm the broad reproducibility of the S-T3 CYTscore-survival relationship.

-Next, we asked if the CYTscore-survival association of S-T3 was influenced by conventional prognostic factors.
-We merged STRATsig and CYTscore assignments and clinical annotations of OV4, OV5 and OV6 (Fig. 3A), then examined CYTscore in the STRATsig tertiles after separating cases based on FIGO stage, surgical debulking status and patient age (Fig. 3B-G).
+Next, we tested whether the CYTscore-survival association of S-T3 was influenced by conventional prognostic factors.
+We merged STRATsig and CYTscore assignments and clinical annotations of OV4, OV5 and OV6 (Fig. 3A), and examined CYTscore in the STRATsig tertiles after separating cases based on FIGO stage, surgical debulking status and patient age (Fig. 3B-G).
 In S-T3, the CYTscore remained significantly associated with OS independent of stage, debulking status and age.
 In parallel, we performed multivariable Cox regression analysis to evaluate CYTscore as a continuous variable in the presence of stage, debulking status and age.
 For this analysis we used the ComBat empirical Bayes method43 for batch correction to combine tumor expression profiles of OV4, OV5 and OV6 into one data set (n=646).
 We used this integrated data set (referred to hereafter as the test group) to re-compute CYTscore and STRATsig values.
 Consistent with initial findings, the CYTscore remained significantly associated with survival in S-T3 (P < 0.0001) after adjusting for stage, debulking status and age, but did not achieve significance in the first or second STRATsig tertiles (P = 0.64 and P = 0.14, respectively) (Table 2).
 Sub-optimal surgical debulking was the only variable which remained significantly associated with poor survival in all three STRATsig tertiles.

 Finally, we considered the impact of HGSC molecular subtypes – Immunoreactive (IMR), Differentiated (DIF), Proliferative (PRO) and Mesenchymal (MES).
 While STRATsig tertiles varied with respect to molecular subtype composition (Additional File 1: Fig. S3A-F), the CYTscore survival associations could not be explained by molecular subtype (Additional File 1: Fig. S3G, H).
 These findings suggest that the CYTscore-survival association observed in S-T3 occurs independent of currently understood prognostic variables in HGSC.